Justinmemphis/issuetracker/tracking.md

 Issue Tracker
 Tracking

+01/04/23:
+- update PUT request to have correct error handling

 12/30/22:
 - add delete function to delete an issue
 - put version on replit to see how it is doing with FCC tests.
 See results below: